Libensemble/libensemble/docs/quickstart.rst

 * `Travis CI <https://travis-ci.org/Libensemble/libensemble>`_

-The test suite requires the mock, pytest, pytest-cov and pytest-timeout packages to be installed and can be run from the libensemble/tests directory of the source distribution by running::
+The test suite requires the mock_, pytest_, pytest-cov_, and pytest-timeout_
+packages to be installed and can be run from the libensemble/tests directory of the source distribution by running::